Find answers here.

 Ask the dealer who is installing your water softener about a bypass for lawn and garden faucets, and a faucet for unsoftened water.

 Moving can be stressful in and of itself, but aside from packing and unpacking, setting up the electric, and changing your address for newspaper delivery, it's important to think about your water.
-Do you currently have a Culligan system?
-We could leave it in the house for the new tenant to try out for a short period of time - not mention, a Culligan water treatment system makes you home more attractive to those who are looking for places to live.
 If you're moving close by, we can move your Culligan equipment to your new home.

 Of course, as always, Culligan can perform a free water test at your new residence and install third party validated equipment to provide whatever water treatment might be required.
 Your Culligan Man can test for a variety of contaminants*, including iron, rust, acid, chlorine, and more.
 The water in your home can be different from the house just down the road, so you should be aware of your unique water situation.
 Use the dealer locator at the top of this page to find your local Culligan Man, and contact him today.